Shopping Cart No items

 Before taking your prescribed medication read all the instructions and paper work that was given to you by your pharmacist.
 Take Tradjenta orally once a day.
 This medication can be taken with or without food.
 Make sure you take Tradjenta at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 Tradjenta should taken on a regular basis to have optimal results.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.

-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking Tradjenta.
-Speak with your doctor about any known medical conditions relating to pancreatitis, gallstones, and heart failure.
-Tell your doctor about any current medications or supplementation to avoid interactions with Tradjenta.
+Tradjenta or the Linagliptin generic may contain medical and non medical ingredients that could cause an allergic reaction.
+Consult with your doctor about any known allergies before taking Tradjenta Speak with your doctor about any known medical conditions relating to pancreatitis, gallstones, high triglyceride levels, or high cholesterol levels.
+Tell your doctor about any current medications or supplementation to avoid interactions or unwanted side effects of Linagliptin.

 While taking Tradjenta you may feel dizzy, drowsy or experience blurred vision.
 Avoid driving a vehicle or operating heavy machinery until you feel it is safe.
 Alcohol and Cannabis can exasperate these side effects.
 Additionally you can speak with your doctor about acceptable limits for these substances while taking Tradjenta.

 Controlling your blood sugar levels can become more challenging under stress.
 Speak with your doctor if you are unable to avoid or control stress.
 Your doctor will be able to assist in providing additional treatment options.